 According to one version of this tale, his famous trousers protected him to the very end.
-The irritated English king Ælla had to pull Ragnar out of the pit to have the pants removed before Ragnar was thrown into a pit again.
-According to the saga, just before Ragnar died in a snake pit, Ragnar made a famous reference to his sons: "How the little piggies will grunt when they hear how the old boar suffered."
-This reference is also mentioned in Michael Hirst's TV series, called 'Vikings.'
+The irritated English king Ælla had to pull Ragnar out of the pit to have the pants removed before Ragnar was thrown into the pit again.
+According to the saga, just before Ragnar died in the snake pit, he made a famous reference to his sons: "How the little piggies will grunt when they hear how the old boar suffered."
+This reference is also mentioned in Michael Hirst's TV series, 'Vikings.'

 Interestingly, in late medieval chronicles, Annales Ryenses, who mostly based his work on the Danish chronicler Saxo Grammaticus, writes vividly about Ragnar's death in Ireland in 854.

 Telling tales has always been an important part of life for the Germanic peoples of Northern Europe, but the tale of Ragnar Lothbrok and his sons is one of the greatest stories of the Viking Age.
-For more than a millennium, it has captivated audiences from medieval mead halls to 21st-century TV series.
+For more than a millennium, it has captivated audiences, from medieval mead halls to a 21st-century TV series.
 Even centuries later, it seemed to gain a new life by being told and retold again.
-However, this tale, just like many others, is never proved to be historically accurate.
+However, this tale, just like many others, has never been proved to be historically accurate.